johnwroge/DSA/README.md

 [Jeff Erickson's CS Resources](https://jeffe.cs.illinois.edu/)

 These books are available online in PDF and for purchase.
-I chose not to include pdf links
+I chose not to include pdf links, but they are easily obtainable through google.

 [Search for *Polya's - How to Solve It* on Google](https://www.google.com/search?q=Polya's+-+How+to+Solve+It)